ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Some jurisdictions have a Right to be Forgotten.
 However, once a Signed Statement is inserted into the Append-only Log maintained by a Transparency Service, it cannot be removed from the Log.
-The only way to delete the Signed Statement is to delete the entire Log and start a new one.

 # Security Considerations